cloud-native-toolkit/image-cli-tools/README.md

     This  assumes the image's default name, `ibm-garage-cli-tools`.

-Once the client is running in the backgroud, use it by opening a shell in it:
+Once the client is running in the backgroud, use it by opening a shell in it.

 - To use the `icclient` container, exec shell into it: